-Larb tofu, pomelo salad, corn fritters and more—here’s your guide to eating vegetarian and vegan (and holding the fish sauce) in Bangkok.
+Larb tofu, pomelo salad, corn fritters and more—here’s how to eat vegetarian and vegan (and hold the fish sauce) in Bangkok.

 Pad see ew.
 All photos courtesy of Kelly Iverson.

 Calling all adventurous, meat-free diners: This guide is for you.
 Thailand may be best known for its dreamy beaches and abundance of temples, but is also, of course, every food-lover’s dream for its inherent knack with spice and gorgeous nuanced flavors.
 And, happily enough, this does not exclude vegans and vegetarians!
 However, as with any foreign place, it is not always easy or immediately apparent what is truly vegetarian-friendly; there are phrases to know, things to look out for (hello, fish sauce!),...Read More

 A potato and pea curry from Pakistan.
 All photos courtesy of Clara Wiggins.

 It was the summer of 2008, and we had just moved to Islamabad, caught in an intense heat that trapped us indoors, where the air-conditioning made life bearable.
 I had a toddler and a baby, my husband was at work all day, and most of the other families on the compound of the British High Commission where we lived were away for the holidays.
 Until our container of goods turned up, we didn’t even have more than a handful of toys.